junghoon2/kube-books/ch11/rook/Documentation/ceph-upgrade.md

 to use non-default CSI images, the following settings will need to be applied for the desired version of CSI.

-The operator configuration variables have recently moved from the operator deployment to the `rook-ceph-operator-config` ConfigMap.
-The values in the operator deployment can still be set, but if the ConfigMap settings are applied, they will override the operator deployment settings.
+The operator configuration variables are found in the `rook-ceph-operator-config` ConfigMap.
+These settings can also be specified as environment variables on the operator deployment, but the env vars will be overridden if configmap values are specified.

 ```console
 kubectl -n $ROOK_OPERATOR_NAMESPACE edit configmap rook-ceph-operator-config